humanwhocodes/humanwhocodes.com/src/pages/coaching.md

 > I hired Nicholas to coach two of our most senior engineers.
 His insight, feedback, and guidance helped both of them produce higher-quality work, raise their impact across the org, and attain promotions.
 >
-> –- Benjamin Van Evry, Director of Engineering
+> –- Benjamin Van Every, Director of Engineering

 ## How I work